scipy/scipy/doc/source/tutorial/index.rst

 The purpose of the top level of scipy is to collect general-purpose routines that the other sub-packages can use and to provide a simple replacement for Numpy.
-Anytime you might think to import Numpy, you can import scipy_base instead and remove yourself from direct dependence on Numpy.
-These routines are divided into several files for organizational purposes, but they are all available under the scipy_base namespace (and the scipy namespace).
+Anytime you might think to import Numpy, you can import scipy instead and remove yourself from direct dependence on Numpy.
+These routines are divided into several files for organizational purposes, but they are all available under the numpy namespace (and the scipy namespace).
 There are routines for type handling and type checking, shape and matrix manipulation, polynomial processing, and other useful functions.
-Rather than giving a detailed description of each of these functions (which is available using the :func:`help`, :func:`info` and :func:`source` commands), this tutorial will discuss some of the more useful commands which require a little introduction to use to their full potential.
+Rather than giving a detailed description of each of these functions (which is available in the Numpy Reference Guide or by using the :func:`help`, :func:`info` and :func:`source` commands), this tutorial will discuss some of the more useful commands which require a little introduction to use to their full potential.

 Type handling
 ^^^^^^^^^^^^^

-Note the difference between :func:`iscomplex` ( :func:`isreal` ) and :func:`iscomplexobj` ( :func:`isrealobj` ).
-The former command is array based and returns byte arrays of ones
+Note the difference between :func:`iscomplex` (:func:`isreal`) and :func:`iscomplexobj` (:func:`isrealobj`).
+The former command is
-and zeros providing the result of the element-wise test.
+array based and returns byte arrays of ones and zeros providing the result of the element-wise test.
 The latter command is object based and returns a scalar describing the result of the test on the entire object.

 Often it is required to get just the real and/or imaginary part of a complex number.
 While complex numbers and arrays have attributes that